 Biographical Information

 In 1989, Mann hit .246/~.312/.362 for the Charlotte Knights with 60 strikeouts in 345 AB but he joined Jimmy Kremers as the All-Star catchers in the Southern League.
-He became one of the players to be named later in a trade for Paul Assenmacher to the Atlanta Braves and played for Atlanta that September, hitting .208/.240/.292 in 7 games for the 1989 Braves.
-He was one of the 10 youngest players in the 1989 NL.
+He became one of the players to be named later in a trade for Paul Assenmacher to the Atlanta Braves and played for Atlanta that September, hitting .208/.240/.292 in 7 games for the Braves.
+He was one of the 10 youngest players in the National League that season.